2024–2025 Canada Post labour dispute

-The 2024-2025 Canada Post labour dispute is an ongoing labour dispute, including two separate strike actions, against Canada Post by the national membership of the Canadian Union of Postal Workers (CUPW).
+The 2024–2025 Canada Post labour dispute was a protracted labour dispute that included two separate strike actions against Canada Post by the national membership of the Canadian Union of Postal Workers (CUPW).
 The first strike began on November 15, 2024 and was suspended on December 17, 2024.
 In between the two strikes a number of labour actions had taken place, such as an overtime ban and a refusal to deliver or process unaddressed flyers.
-The second strike began on September 25, 2025 and was suspended as a national strike on October 10, 2025, though it remains ongoing as a rotating strike.
+The second strike began on September 25, 2025 and was suspended as a national strike on October 10, 2025, though it remained ongoing as a rotating strike until November 21, 2025.

 Background

 Negotiations for a new contract began on November 15, 2023, one year prior to the initial strike.
 On August 2, 2024, CUPW filed with the federal Minister of Labour to get conciliators to help mediate.
 After continued impasse in negotiations and a cooling-off period, the Government of Canada appointed mediators to assist in negotiation that, ultimately, was also unsuccessful.

 At the time of the strike, CUPW represented approximately 55,000 striking workers.
 Its list of demands included: